AzonInc/Doorman/docs/en/guide/hardware-compatibility.md

 If other devices using the `P`-line draw too much current, it may not be sufficient to power Doorman.

-**Use an external power supply (USB-C or screw terminal) if your intercom’s power supply provides less than 60mA or if you notice unstable operation.**
+**Use an external power supply (USB-C or screw terminal) if your intercom's power supply provides less than 60mA or if you notice unstable operation.**
 :::

 ## Known Issues